COMHIS/python-basics/4_independent_project/part4.md

 * Iterate through all the words in the big list of words by index
   * Get the word at the index (first half of bigram)
   * Get the word at the next index (second half of bigram)
-  * Add that second half oh the bigram to a list at your dictionary at a key corresponding with the first half
+  * Add that second half of the bigram to a list at your dictionary at a key corresponding with the first half

 ### Additional tips: